Digital Herd Immunity and COVID-19: Discussion

 \section{Discussion}

 We have introduced a simple branching-process model for early-stage epidemic spread, which both retains a degree of analytical and numerical tractability and is sufficiently expressive to model complicated features of COVID-19 spreading and control, for example pre-symptomatic transmission, as distinct from asymptomatic transmission, and recursive contact tracing.
 Using this model, we have obtained predictions for the app take-up fraction needed to provide digital herd immunity as a function of $R_0$ and the asymptomatic transmission frequency $\theta$.

-We now consider the practical applicability of our results to India, whose particular challenges provided the initial stimulus for this work.
-India's overall smartphone coverage is around 40\%~\cite{trai}.
-However, this percentage is much higher in the major cities which are the primary challenge and since the start of the epidemic $R_0$ has not gone much higher than $2$.
-Further almost 90\%~\cite{trai} of Indians use some sort of wireless phone, which can be included on a digital contact tracing network to various degrees using cell tower based triangulation and SMS broadcast.
-So when compared with the challenges of manual contact tracing, it is clear that the digital route is much more scalable.
-Indeed, India has had considerable success with this strategy already, with over 100 million downloads and $100,000$ contacts traced.
+Our conclusions are significant beyond the immediate context of COVID-19: this paper can be read as a theoretical demonstration that digital contact tracing is effective even when the rate of non-symptomatic transmission is high and not everybody is on the contact network.
+This was not at all clear, even as a matter of principle, at the start of the COVID-19 pandemic.

+Subsequent developments, in countries such as South Korea, Vietnam, Japan and Taiwan, have confirmed that digital contact tracing can be deployed successfully against COVID-19~\cite{lewis2020many}.
+India's digital contact tracing effort, which provided the initial stimulus for our study, was also substantial~\cite{indiaapp}, with over 100 million individual downloads of the mobile application.
+However, despite such successes, serious adoption of digital contact tracing during the present crisis has been rather limited.
+This is surprising, given its basic importance as a tool for epidemic prevention~\cite{Fraser}.
+We now examine some of the reasons behind this neglect.

+One concern, which has severely hindered the widespread adoption of digital contact-tracing technology in Europe and the USA, is protecting the privacy of individuals on the contact tracing network.
+As a purely technical problem, this is easily surmountable but a lack of public faith in governmental handling of data has no simple remedy.
+The seriousness of this obstacle depends on the details of the social contract between the state and its population, which tends to be more rigid in countries where digital contact tracing has been successful~\cite{lewis2020many}.

+A more tractable problem is that recursive digital contact tracing can rapidly lead to an excessive number of ``alerts'', in the sense of Fig. \ref{Fig1}, unless it is accompanied by a widespread testing program to minimize the number of false positives.
+Conversely, if widespread testing is already in place, then digital contact tracing becomes a highly effective tool for epidemic prevention.
+Unfortunately, widespread testing was not in place for many months after the start of the pandemic.
+Published estimates for the required testing rate~\cite{Jha,Sid} further tended to underestimate the testing overhead due to recursive tracing of asymptomatic infections.
+A revised estimate, which correctly accounts for both tracing contacts of contacts and asymptomatic infections, is given in Appendix \ref{AppendixE}.